 One of the most interesting components of the Moby portion of DockerCon was learning about how it’s capable of transforming multi-month R&D projects into weekend projects.
 Examples include: locked-down Linux with remote attestation, custom CI/CD stack, custom CI/CD stack + Debian + Terraform, RedisOS and Kubernetes Cluster on Mac.

-Getting Started with Docker Swarm
+Start with Docker Swarm Today

 If you’re interested in getting started with Docker Swarm on AWS or Azure, consider checking out Caylent.
+Read our post on Creating a High-Availability WordPress cluster with Docker Swarm and EFS for a hands-on walkthrough.

 Caylent is a cloud-agnostic Container Management Platform that acts as a fully managed Docker Swarm solution and has lots of great features like one-click deployments, continuous delivery, user access management, and more.